Skip to main content

 Jobs in these areas require at least a bachelor's degree in a scientific field but usually require a master's degree as well, according to BLS.
 Some positions may also require a doctorate or medical degree.
 (Note: SNHU does not currently offer medical degrees or doctorates in the health field.)

-Some typical areas, according to BLS, to find work in medical science are:
+Some typical areas to find work in medical science, according to BLS, are:

-- Medical Pathology: Your work might include conducting autopsies for investigations or conducting medical research on human tissue.
+• Medical Pathology: Your work might include conducting autopsies for investigations or medical research on human tissue.

-- Toxicology: Your work might include performing investigative work for a crime laboratory or hospital, or study pollution’s effect on the body.
+• Toxicology: Your work might include performing investigative work for a crime laboratory or hospital, or studying pollution’s effect on the body.

 While these are all highly specialized roles, a BS in Health Sciences can provide a solid foundation to make you successful in pursuing a medical science career.

-What may surprise you are the number of health science professions that also pay well, according to BLS, which notes these median salaries for 2023:
+What may surprise you is the number of health science professions that also pay well, according to BLS, which notes these median salaries for 2023:

-It's important to research the education and qualifications required for any role you'd like to pursue.
+Be sure to research the education and qualifications required for any role you'd like to pursue, as they can vary.

 Is a BS in Health Science Worth It?

-With dozens of career fields available for people with a degree in health science, there are many opportunities to pursue a path based on your interests and aptitude.
+With dozens of career fields to choose from in health sciences, there are opportunities to pursue a path based on your interests and aptitude.

 Discover more about SNHU’s online health science degree: Find out what courses you'll take, skills you’ll learn and how to request information about the program.